Officer in Charge: OCdt. Penney

 From a leadership perspective, drill is an excellent way to enhance personal attributes.
 A senior cadet's assertiveness, confidence in his/her abilities, supervisory skills, teamwork, motivation, and effectiveness to lead are all enhanced from drill instruction.

-Every cadet is welcome to practices at the beginning of the year to eventually tryout for the team.
+Every cadet is welcome to practices when tryouts are announced at the beginning of the year.

 The aim of the marksmanship programme is to develop cadets’ interest in marksmanship while promoting the safe and proficient use of firearms for sport and recreational purposes.